 AT least 24,000 supply teachers in Britain could benefit from European Union reforms aimed at improving the pay and conditions of temporary staff.

-The directive, reportedly due to be published next month, is designed to give up to 6.5 million temporary workers across Europe the right to the same pay and conditions as long-term staff in comparable jobs.
+The directive, reportedly due to be published next month, is designed to give up to 6.5 million temporary workers across the EU the same pay and conditions rights as long-term staff in comparable jobs.

 Some supply teachers are now on a better daily wage than their long-term colleagues but unions have long argued that, for many, rates are worse and include neither pensions nor holiday pay.

-Graham Clayton, the senior solicitor at the National Union of Teachers, said: "A European directive to this effect would be very welcome for teachers and the profession as a whole.
+Graham Clayton, senior solicitor at the National Union of Teachers, said:

 But Diane Sinclair of the Chartered Institute of Personnel and Development said that the move would damage the flexibility of businesses to set pay and conditions for agency workers.

-The move came as a leading agency warned that schools could lose the services of 2,000 supply teachers under changes to the system for criminal records checks.
+The move came as a leading recruitment agency warned this week that schools could lose the services of 2,000 supply teachers a week under changes to the system for criminal records checks.

-Select Education said the introduction of the Criminal Records Bureau on March 1 would lead to a six-week delay in placing temporary staff.
-All police checks will have to be carried out before they are cleared to teach.
+Select Education said that the introduction of the Criminal Records Bureau on March 1 would lead to a six-week delay in placing temporary staff in schools.
+Under the new system, all police checks will have to be carried out before anyone can teach in a school.

-Meanwhile, TES enquiries have revealed that at least three supply agencies are making more than pound;3 million a year in profit, with directors receiving bonuses of anything from pound;22,000 to pound;616,000.
+Meanwhile, TES enquiries have revealed that at least three supply agencies are making more than pound;3 million-a-year profit, with directors receiving bonuses of anything from pound;22,000 to pound;616,000.

-According to last available figures, Protocol Teachers (formerly Spring), made a profit of pound;8.7 million on a pound;34 million turnover; while Teaching Personnel made pound;3.6 million on a pound;14 million turnover, with directors each awarded an average of pound;37,000.
+According to the last available figures, Protocol Teachers (formerly Spring), made a profit of pound;8.7m on a pound;34m turnover; while Teaching Personnel made pound;3.6m on a pound;14m turnover, with directors each awarded an average of pound;37,000.

-Timeplan, the agency at the centre of the Amy Gehring controversy, made pound;5 million on a turnover of pound;22 million, with its three directors awarded an average of pound;617,000.
+TimePlan, the agency at the centre of the Amy Gehring controversy, made pound;5m on a turnover of pound;22m, with its three directors awarded an average of pound;617,000.

-The company with the largest recorded turnover was Select, at pound;62 million, although it could not provide its profit figures.
+The company with the largest recorded turnover was Select, at pound;62m, although it could not provide its profit figures.